 On the plus-side, if you experience a puncture with run-flats, you’ll still be able to drive up to 50mph for about 100 miles until you have to replace it.
 That means you probably won’t have to call for roadside assistance (which Openbay now offers on-demand, free of any membership fees) if you get a flat.

 On the negative side, run-flats are a good deal more expensive (sometimes twice the price of their regular counterparts), don’t handle as well as regular tires, and they can be more prone to pinches from curbs while parking, unless you’re very careful.

-Regular or performance
+6. Choose Regular or Performance

 If you drive a high-volume vehicle – think Toyota or Chevy – you’ll probably want regular tires.
 If you’re driving a BMW or a Corvette, odds are you’ll need performance tires.
 Performance tires aren’t cheap, but they’ll help your vehicle to perform as intended.
 Stick with the manufacturer’s recommendation here.

 If you plan to sell your car soon, and aren’t shopping for a full set of tires, you should opt for the same exact brand and model of tire(s) as the remaining ones already on the vehicle.
 Why?
 Car-valuation sites, like Kelley Blue Book’s KBB will dock your car’s value if your tires aren’t a matching set.

 On the other hand, if your vehicle is pretty old (the average vehicle age is 11.6-years old), you plan to sell it soon, and you need a full set of tires, it might make sense to opt for a less expensive tire.
 Vehicles depreciate quickly enough where, after a certain age, you may not recoup the investment in high quality manufacturer-recommended tires.